dedickinson/learning/Notes/UsersGroups.md

     ls profile*
     ls bash*

-/etc/profile.d/ contains profile scripts
+- `/etc/profile.d/` contains profile scripts

-Prompt ($PS1) is set in bashrc
+- The prompt (`$PS1`) is set in bashrc

-Don’t set PATH in rc files as it keeps appending each call to bash - set it in profile files
+- Don’t set PATH in rc files as it keeps appending each call to bash - set it in profile files

-Need to export variables in profile files
+- Need to export variables in profile files

 ## Home directory templates